 This type of biostimulant shows a high resistance to saline conditions.
 This is why it is very effective in soils with high electrical conductivity while perfectly integrating into all intensive agriculture fertilization protocols.

 HOW DO BIOSTIMULANTS HELP MY HARVEST?

-- Balanced nutrition guaranteed
+- Balanced nutrition and optimization of fertilizers.

 WHAT ABOUT THE RESULTS?